inveniosoftware/docs-invenio-rdm/docs/develop/install_locally.md

 !!! info "Pre-requisite: FLASK_ENV is available via invenio-cli flags"
     You do not need to export `FLASK_ENV` anymore.
 Just call the commands with `--development` or `-d`.
-    To be able to modify assets and work on dependent modules, the environment variable `FLASK_ENV` must be set to `development`.
-This will instruct the different commands to create symbolic links to your files so the changes are easily propagated.
-There are two operations that require this flag:
-    `install` and `update`.
+This will instruct the different commands to create symbolic links to your files, so the changes are easily propagated.
+There are two operations that require this flag: `install` and `update`.

 ``` bash
 invenio-cli packages lock --pre --dev